Corsair K70 MAX

 Bottom Line

-Choose the Corsair K70 MAX if you want deep actuation tuning, fast wired gaming, and premium controls.
-Skip it if loud typing, desk space, or the $200-plus price matter most.
+Choose the Corsair K70 Max if you want deep actuation tuning, fast gaming response, strong RGB, and a plush wrist rest.
+Skip it if loud typing, full-size desk space, or paying premium prices bothers you.

 Best for